aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 median house value for each district.
 We add this data to Snowflake as a new table.
-We create a custom training container which downloads data directly from the Snowflake table into the training instance ***rather than first downloading the data into an S3 bucket***.
+We create a custom training container which downloads data directly from the Snowflake table into the training instance ***rather than first downloading the data into an Amazon S3 bucket***.
 Once the data is downloaded into the training instance, the custom training script performs data preparation tasks and then trains the machine learning model using the [XGBoost Estimator](https://sagemaker.readthedocs.io/en/stable/frameworks/xgboost/using_xgboost.html).
 All code for this blog post is available in this [GitHub repo](https://github.com/aws-samples/amazon-sagemaker-w-snowflake-as-datasource).